Infinite-Chess/infinitechess.org/setup.md

 - Patron: Has patron-specific permissions (at the moment this holds no difference between member accounts).
 - Owner: Has owner permissions, allowing access to otherwise innaccessible pages, including the game's developmental version.

-The password for every one of these accounts is `aaaaaa`.
+The password for every one of these accounts is `1`.
 Log in as "Owner" to access the developmental version of the game.

-The html document for this page is found in `views/dev.html`, and the script where everything starts the game is `main.js`.
+The html document for this page is found in [views/dev.html](./views/dev.html), and the script where everything starts the game is [main.js](./protected-owner/scripts/game/main.js).
 All other game scripts include basic descriptions at the top of each of them.
-Ask for help in the discord for more understanding of how each script works!
+Ask for help in the discord for greater understanding of how each script works!

 After you make changes to the game code and refresh the dev page, get in the habit of hard refreshing the page, as sometimes the browser doesn't recognize that there's new code to load.
 In chrome, you can do this by right clicking the refresh button and selecting "Hard Reload":